sarahfuchi/Data-Science/Advanced data science (NLP, computer vision, deep neural nets)/README.md

 <a id="ch5"></a>
 ## 3.3 Data Pre-processing:

-I used a UNET architecture for the CycleGAN.
-In order the build the generator, upsample and downsample methods are needed.
-More details on upsample and downsample will be discussed below.
+I used the UNET architecture for CycleGAN.
+In order to build the generator, upsampling and downsampling methods are needed.
+More information on upsampling and downsampling will be discussed below.

-The downsample reduces the 2D dimensions, the width and height, of the image by the stride.
+The downsample reduces the width and height of the image by the stride.
 The stride is the length of the step the filter takes.
-Since the stride is 2, the filter was applied to every other pixel, hence reducing the weight and height by 2.
+Since the stride is two, the filter was applied to every other pixel, resulting in a reduction of weight and height by two.

-Normalization or feature scaling is a way to make sure that features with very diverse ranges will proportionally impact the network performance.
-Without normalization, some features or variables might be ignored.
-In this particular project I used instance normalization (IN), which operates on a single sample as opposed to batch normalization (BN).
-Both normalization methods can accelerate training and make the network converge faster.
-Main difference is While IN transforms a single training sample, BN does that to the whole mini-batch of samples [More information can be found here on IN and BNs.](https://www.baeldung.com/cs/instance-vs-batch-normalization)
+Normalization or feature scaling is a technique that helps to ensure that features with very diverse ranges will have an equal impact on network performance.
+Without normalization, some functions or variables may be ignored.
+In this particular project, I used instance normalization (IN), which operates on individual samples, rather than batch normalization (BN).Both normalization methods can speed up training and make the network converge faster.
+There is a main difference between the two methods, IN transforming a single training sample, while BN does that to the whole mini-batch of samples.
+[More information can be found here on IN and BNs.](https://www.baeldung.com/cs/instance-vs-batch-normalization)

 ![instance_and_batch_normalization.jpg](/images/monet/monet2.jpg)